Skip to main content

 • Complete.
 The graph reached END.
 The response carries status: "complete" and server-side state is deleted.

 Between those pause points, the engine auto-advances through action nodes (nodes that return a plain state update).
 No round-trip to the model.
 A single tool call can run several action nodes before hitting the next interrupt.
 State persists between calls in the flow store, keyed by the session id extracted from _meta.
-The default store is WaniwaniFlowStore, backed by the WaniWani API (reads WANIWANI_API_KEY and WANIWANI_API_URL from env).
-It works out of the box in serverless runtimes.
+You pick the store at .compile() time.
+See KV store adapters and the Platform overview for the hosted option.

 Tool contract